All Episodes

 You take his clothes.

-Uh we've been trying that.
+We've been trying that.

-What what is it thought of?
+What is it thought of?

-It's thought of as the party free stuff.
+It's thought of as the party-free stuff.

 It's part of what everybody thinks of.

-In fact, the Democrat Party that Santa Claus folks, not the government, it's just the government when they run it.
+It's just the government when they run it.

 You believe they keep saying this is my fault.